 10. Check the kitchen, the bedroom, and the bathroom before going to bed

 A brief checkup of your living spaces is an ideal night routine.
-Not only will it help you deal with elementary tasks, it will also make you feel organized at night.
+Not only will it help you deal with elementary tasks, but it will also make you feel organized at night.

-This will improve the quality of your sleep and build the foundations for a successful morning.
+The evening checkup will improve the quality of your sleep and build the foundations for a successful morning.